How To Pronounce Yahweh YHWH

 Since the text contained only consonants in its written form, the vowels were generally unknown.

-In order to create vowels for the written name and continue to keep the name "secret" and "hidden" the vowels for
+In order to create vowels for the written name and continue to keep the name "secret" and "hidden" the vowels for Adonai were translanted into the word YHWH.

 Later the vowels for Eloah (God) were used creating YEHOWAH.

-grammar since they use the W as a consonant and a vowel at the same time.
+These vowels for YHWH actually violate the rules of Hebrew grammar since they use the W as a consonant and a vowel at the same time.

-letter WAW (later called VAV) is pronounced "V" in place of its ancient pronounciation "W", YEHOWAH became YEHOVAH.
+Since in modern Hebrew the Hebrew letter WAW (later called VAV) is pronounced "V" in place of its ancient pronounciation "W", YEHOWAH became YEHOVAH.

 This became transliterated in the original KJV English as IEHOVAH and later when the J was added to English IEHOVAH became JEHOVAH.